Wigandia urens: Distribution and habitat

-It can be found in pine-oak forests, cloud forests, low deciduous forest and xerophilous scrubland at altitudes from 20 to 3000 m above sea level.
-It is distributed in Sinaloa, Durango, Nayarit, Zacatecas, Jalisco, Colima, Aguascalientes, Guanajuato, San Luis Potosí, Michoacán, Querétaro, Hidalgo, State of Mexico, Mexico City, Tlaxcala, Morelos, Guerrero, Puebla, Veracruz, Oaxaca, Chiapas, all of Central America as far away as Colombia and Venezuela.
-Specimens have been found in Australia and Africa, and it is also considered an invasive species in the western Himalayas in the Uttarakhand region of India.
+Wigandia urens is native from Mexico south through Central America and northern South America to Trinidad and Peru.
+In particular it is found in Colombia, Costa Rica, El Salvador, Guatemala, Honduras, much of Mexico, Nicaragua, Panamá, Peru, Trinidad-Tobago, and Venezuela.
+In Mexico, it is distributed in Sinaloa, Durango, Nayarit, Zacatecas, Jalisco, Colima, Aguascalientes, Guanajuato, San Luis Potosí, Michoacán, Querétaro, Hidalgo, State of Mexico, Mexico City, Tlaxcala, Morelos, Guerrero, Puebla, Veracruz, Oaxaca, and Chiapas.
+In its native habitat, it can be found in pine-oak forests, cloud forests, low deciduous forest and xerophilous scrubland at altitudes from 20 to 3000 m above sea level.

+It has become naturalized in California, the Canary Islands, France, Italy, Madeira, and Spain.
+Specimens have been found in Australia and Africa, and it is also considered an invasive species in the western Himalayas like Uttarakhand state in India.

 Uses

 It is often used for ornamental purposes, as well as ceremonial and religious purposes.
-It is also used as a remedy to treat syphilis, rheumatism, and insomnia.
+It is also used as a folk remedy to treat syphilis, rheumatism, and insomnia.